invaderjmusic/royalties/README.md

 - Keeps track of the USD-GBP exchange rate every day using a Cron job.

 ### Database
-- My first time using EdgeDB, a database software based on postgres which does the work of an ORM more efficiently
+- My first time using EdgeDB, a database software based on Postgres which does the work of an ORM more efficiently

 ### Areas for improvement
 - Comment every large block and any hard-to-understand logic.
 Very few comments currently exist in the project.